plotly/dash-bio/CONTRIBUTING.md

 is displayed in the console.
 Try out a few of the callbacks to make sure that they are working.

-#### Step 4: Initialize the app on the dash-bio server and push to it
+#### Step 4: Initialize the app on the dash-gallery server and push to it
 Log into the `developers` account on [dash-gallery.plotly.host](dash-gallery.plotly.host) and follow the same instructions as in Step 1, but give this remote a different name